 The trip started with an hour’s boat ride from Nong Khiaw on the Nam Ou River.
 After rewarding my eyes with a spectacular view of the universe’s incredible creations, the boat docked on the coast of the sleepy little town located in the northern part of Laos- Muang Ngoi Neua.
 It is set in the midst of the white limestone rocks of the mountains.

-The average price quoted by many was 60,000 kip (7.5$),however two of them quoted a little higher price 80,000 kip (10$), as they were the only two to offer the WIFI facility in that village.
+Women ushered people from the boat pier to show their guesthouses.
+The average price quoted by many was 60,000 kip (7.5$).
+However, two of them quoted a little higher price of 80,000 kips (10$).
+They were the only two to offer the WIFI facility in that village.

 Muang Ngoi Neua is a hideaway from the bustling cities of Laos like Luang Prabang or the capital city Vientiane or even Vang Vieng, flooded with backpackers.
 Muang Ngoi Neua is usually referred to as a place where people take a vacation from their vacation.
 So I certainly recommend staying offline and enjoying what Muang Ngoi Neua has to offer.

-The village comes to life early in the morning, as most of the villagers are fishermen who embark on their boats for fishing before the dawn.
+The village comes to life early in the morning, as most of the villagers are fishermen who embark on their boats for fishing before dawn.

-Locals in village live their life mostly outside their house, women cook the well-known sticky rice or Noodle Soups, some even have small stalls where locals and tourists can savor their food, men skillfully saw woods or knit a Lave or a Cast type fishing nets.
-Often you would hear “Sabaidi ” the Lao way of greeting, when you walk around.
+Locals in the village live their life mostly outside their house, women cook the well-known sticky rice or Noodle Soups, some even have small stalls where locals and tourists can savor their food, men skillfully saw woods or Cast type fishing nets.
+Often you would hear “Sabaidi ” the Lao way of greeting when you walk around.

-As the sun starts nudging over the top of the mountain, the day in the village starts coming to a complete end, at 9 pm people unwind to their bed and the restaurants and shops pull down the shutter, darkness lies like a blanket over the entire area.
+As the sun starts nudging over the top of the mountain, the day in the village starts coming to a complete end.
+At 9 pm people unwind to their bed and the restaurants and shops pull down the shutter.
+Darkness lies like a blanket over the entire area.